-- (a) the personal appearance of the parties; - (b) a request to a party for information or for production of any material relating to the case;

-- (c) a request for production of documents to which access has been denied by an institution in proceedings relating to the legality of that denial; - (d) oral testimony; - (e) the commissioning of an expert's report; - (f) an inspection of the place or thing in question.
+- (a) the personal appearance of the parties; - (b) a request to a party for information or for production of any material relating to the case; - (c) a request for production of documents to which access has been denied by an institution in proceedings relating to the legality of that denial; - (d) oral testimony; - (e) the commissioning of an expert's report; - (f) an inspection of the place or thing in question.

 - 1. The General Court shall prescribe the measures of inquiry that it considers appropriate by means of an order setting out the facts to be proved. - 2.
 Before the General Court decides on the measures of inquiry referred to in Article 91(d) to (f), the parties shall be heard. - 3.
-A measure of inquiry referred to in Article 91(b) may be ordered where: - (a) the party concerned by the measure either has not complied with a measure of organisation of procedure previously adopted to that end, or expressly requests it and explains the need for such a measure to be in the form of an order for a measure of inquiry; - (b) the adoption of a measure of organisation of procedure does not appear justified in the circumstances of the case.

-The order prescribing the measure of inquiry may provide that inspection by the parties' representatives of information and material obtained by the General Court in consequence of that order may take place only at the Registry and that no copies may be made.

-- 4. If the General Court orders a preparatory inquiry and does not undertake such an inquiry itself, it shall entrust the task of so doing to the Judge-Rapporteur. - 5.
+A measure of inquiry referred to in Article 91(b) may be ordered only where the party concerned by the measure has not complied with a measure of organisation of procedure previously adopted to that end, or where expressly requested by the party concerned by the measure and that party explains the need for such a measure to be in the form of an order for a measure of inquiry.
+The order prescribing the measure of inquiry may provide that inspection by the parties' representatives of information and material obtained by the General Court in consequence of that order may take place only at the Registry and that no copies may be made. - 4.
+If the General Court orders a preparatory inquiry and does not undertake such an inquiry itself, it shall entrust the task of so doing to the Judge-Rapporteur. - 5.
 The Advocate General shall take part in the measures of inquiry. - 6.
-The parties shall be entitled to attend the measures of inquiry. - 7.
-Evidence may be submitted in rebuttal and previous evidence may be amplified.
+The parties shall be entitled to attend the measures of inquiry.

+7. Evidence may be submitted in rebuttal and previous evidence may be amplified.